 House advisors are full-time student affairs professionals who work and live in the houses.
 They serve several functions in support of residential life within the residential clusters.
-Acting as liaisons between the Office of Residential Life and the residential house, house advisors also serve as an ongoing resource to house fellows, house student advisors, student fellows, and house officers.
+Acting as liaisons between the Office of Residential Life and the residential houses, house advisors also serve as an ongoing resource to house fellows, house student advisors, student fellows, and house officers.
 They provide valuable personal support for all residential students.

 House Student Advisors

 The Counseling Service provides a variety of services to help students and the campus community handle the challenges associated with academics, college life, and personal development.
-Services include short-term individual, couple and group counseling, crisis intervention, educational programs, consultation, assessment, and referral to off-campus services.
+Services include short-term individual, couple, and group counseling, workshops, crisis intervention, educational programs, consultation, assessment, and referral to off-campus services.
 Services are free for students.
 The Counseling Service welcomes all students and embraces a philosophy of diversity.

 Counselors are trained mental health professionals who work with students to explore personal problems and concerns in a secure and private setting.
 Students come to the Counseling Service for a variety of reasons, including relationship problems with parents, peers, or partners; depression; anxiety; alcohol and other drug use and abuse; coming out and transition issues; campus climate concerns; identity concerns; stress; concerns about academic progress or direction; or assistance in planning for the future.

 Counselors at times refer students to resources outside of the Vassar community depending on the needs of the student and the limitations of the Counseling Service.
 Students referred for treatment off campus may use their health insurance to defray the cost.
-Off campus services are the responsibility of the student and/or the student’s family.
-Students from low income backgrounds can access the Mental Health and Wellness Fund through the Financial Aid Office to assist in paying for off campus appointment co-payments.
+Off-campus services are the responsibility of the student and/or the student’s family.
+Students from low-income backgrounds can access the Mental Health and Wellness Fund through the Financial Aid Office to assist in paying for off-campus appointment co-payments.

 The Counseling Service’s consulting psychiatrist is available for limited psychiatric services by referral from a counselor.
 If continuing psychiatric services are required, a referral is made to a private psychiatrist.